saidnader1987/checkers/README.md

 4. To run the project, type `npm run start`.
 5. Open your web browser and go to `localhost:3000` to start playing.

+## Documentation

+In the [wiki](https://github.com/saidnader1987/checkers/wiki) of this project, you will find additional resources to understand the development process, including a flowchart and a class diagram that guided the development of the solution.

 ## Acknowledgements

 I would like to extend my heartfelt gratitude to the team at Adidas for providing me with the opportunity to tackle this intriguing problem.
 The front-end board and piece representations served as a fantastic springboard for the development of the game logic.